New India Assurance Company Ltd.

-With a view to maintaining uniformity consistency and improved standard of compliancethe function of First Appellate Authority is centralized at Head Office.
-In compliancewith the directive of CIC your Company has appointed TransparencyOfficer in the rank of General Manager.
+With a view to maintaining uniformity consistency and improvedstandard of approach the function of First Appellate Authority is centralized at HeadOffice.
+In compliance with the directive of CIC our Company has appointed TransparencyOfficer in the rank of General Manager.

 As per the directives of Ministry of Personnel Public Grievances andPensions DoPT New Delhi we have extended the facility of RTI Web Portal w.e.f.20.07.2016 under the administrative control of Department of Financial Services (DFS).
 Itis a citizen interface which facilitates Indian Citizens to file RTI applications andFirst Appeals online and also to make online payment of RTI fees.

 INDUSTRIAL DISPUTES AND DISCIPLINE

 The Company has strived to impart massive Training on ConductDiscipline & Appeal (CDA) Rules 2014 across the board to bring about awareness onMisconducts

 Prohibitions and Restrictions to ensure better IR climate in theOrganization.
 During the year FY 2019-20 4 Training Programmes for awareness of CDA ruleswere conducted at New Delhi Mumbai Kolkata and Bengaluru for North West East and SouthZone Officers.